Kaduna State: Climate

 The rainy season in Kaduna is hot, humid, and cloudy, while the dry season is hot and partly cloudy.
 Throughout the year, the temperature rarely falls below 50 °F or rises above 102 °F, usually ranging between 55 °F and 95 °F.

 Government

 The current governor of Kaduna State is legally under the control of Kaduna State Executives, Kaduna State House of Assembly and Kaduna State Judiciary.
 The current elected governor of the state is Senator Uba Sani and his deputy is Hadiza Sabuwa Balarabe.
 In the state there 14 ministries that operate with the state government to improve the state: Ministries of Kaduna State.
 Within each Ministry, there are multiple agencies with regulatory authority, such as the Kaduna State Environmental Protection Authority which oversees waste, water, and other environmental quality issues.

-The governor of the state said he is trying to restore togetherness back in the state to make it hospitable for all Nigerians just as it has always been in the past.
-According to him, the city is now divided due to the frequent communal clashes that have been occurring in the last two decades.

 Local government areas

 Kaduna State consists of 23 local government areas.
 They are: